pepemont/rapiddroidscript/README.md

 This is the javascript sourcecode.

-A beta SPK package will soon be released
+A beta SPK package has been released : https://github.com/pepemont/rapiddroidscript/releases

 FEATURES :